 Yes, you can hang oil paintings in sunlight.
 Unlike works on paper, such as watercolours and prints, oil paintings are far more resilient.
-However, caution should still be taken when choosing a location for your treasured pieces.
+However, caution should still be taken when choosing a location for important artworks.

 Too much sunlight, over a long period of time, can cause chemical changes to paint.
 Under these rays, green tones which were historically laced with copper may turn brown and often a blue pigment will fade into a muted grey.
 If you see these changes occurring over time, your painting is almost certainly being affected by the light positioning in your home.